YES! I managed to just squeak "all" this cabinetry refinishing in before April ended!*

 7. Window covering

-a. tba - might just go with the aqua linen towel that's there, perhaps modify it
+might just go with the aqua linen towel that's there, perhaps modify it

 8. Decorations